-A vascular surgeon may recommend that you have a surgical procedure called open aneurysm repair if your aneurysm is causing symptoms, or is larger than about 2 inches (roughly 5.0 to 5.5 centimeters), or is enlarging under observation.
+A vascular surgeon may recommend that you have a surgical procedure called open aneurysm repair if your aneurysm is causing symptoms, is larger than about 2 inches (roughly 5.0 to 5.5 centimeters), or is enlarging under observation.
 During an open aneurysm repair, also known as surgical aneurysm repair, your surgeon makes an incision in your abdomen and replaces the weakened part of your aorta with a tube-like replacement called an aortic graft.
 This graft is made of a strong, durable, man-made plastic material, such as Dacron®, in the size and shape of the healthy aorta.
 The strong tube takes the place of the weakened section in your aorta and allows your blood to pass easily through it.
 Following the surgery, you may stay in the hospital for 4 to 7 days.
 Depending upon your circumstances, you may also require 6 weeks to 3 months for a complete recovery.
-More than 90 percent of open aneurysm repairs are successful for the long term.
+More than 90 percent of open aneurysm repairs are successful in the long term.

 Endovascular stent graft

 Instead of open aneurysm repair, your vascular surgeon may consider a newer procedure called an endovascular stent graft.
 Endovascular means that the treatment is performed inside your artery using long, thin tubes called catheters that are threaded through your blood vessels.
 This procedure is less invasive, meaning that your surgeon will usually need to make only small incisions in your groin area through which to thread the catheters.
-During the procedure, your surgeon will use live x-ray pictures viewed on a video screen to guide a fabric and metal tube, called an endovascular stent graft (or endograft), to the site of the aneurysm.
+During the procedure, your surgeon will use live X-ray pictures viewed on a video screen to guide a fabric and metal tube, called an endovascular stent graft (or endograft), to the site of the aneurysm.
 Like the graft in open surgery, the endovascular stent graft also strengthens the aorta.
-Your recovery time for endovascular stent grafting is usually shorter than for the open surgery, and your hospital stay may be reduced to 2 to 3 days.
+Your recovery time for endovascular stent grafting is usually shorter than for open surgery, and your hospital stay may be reduced to 2 to 3 days.
 However, this procedure requires more frequent follow-up visits with imaging procedures, usually CT scans, after endograft placement to be sure the graft continues to function properly.
-Also, the endograft is more likely to require periodic maintenance procedures than does the open procedure.
-In addition, your aneurysm may not have the shape that is suitable for this procedure, since not all patients are candidates for endovascular repair because of the extent of the aneurysm, or its relationship to the renal (kidney) arteries, or other issues.
+Also, the endograft is more likely to require periodic maintenance procedures than the open procedure.
+In addition, your aneurysm may not have the shape that is suitable for this procedure, since not all patients are candidates for endovascular repair because of the extent of the aneurysm, its relationship to the renal (kidney) arteries, or other issues.
 While the endovascular stent graft may be a good option for some patients who have suitable aneurysms and who have medical conditions increasing their risk, in some other cases, open aneurysm repair may still be the best way to cure AAA.
 Your vascular surgeon will help you decide what is the best method of treatment for your particular situation.

 Thoracic Aortic Aneurysm